 - Interested in the study of cardiovascular health or the pursuit of a career in the healthcare industry.

 - Pursuing an undergraduate, graduate, or medical degree (Two-year degrees are eligible.)
-You must be accepted to claim the scholarship, but you can apply before acceptance.
-If not yet accepted, list the school where you think you are most likely to attend in 2016.
+You must be accepted into your chosen program to claim the scholarship, but you can apply before acceptance.
+If not yet accepted, list the school where you think you are most likely to attend in 2022.

 - A current resident of the United States